 The Mental Health Counseling Committee engages in a thorough review prior to recommending to the department chair that a student be dismissed.
 When there is concern about a student's performance that may lead to dismissal, the student's advisor, the Mental Health Counseling Committee, and the department chair review the student's record, provide written comments about deficits in performance, and provide the student with a corrective action plan that outlines steps that need to be taken in order to resolve the problem (see the section on Annual Review and Individual Review of the student).
 When concerns are not resolved following ample corrective opportunities, the Mental Health Counseling Committee may recommend dismissal of the student from the program.
-The recommendation to dismiss is forwarded to the department chair, who will make the final decision.
-If the student wishes to appeal the department chair's decision, they should consult the Graduate Dean for appropriate procedures.
+The recommendation to dismiss is forwarded to the department chair's decision, they should consult the Graduate Dean for appropriate procedures.